zhaoyul/xauto/README.md

     just use correct paths.

+7. Start photo streamer using: bin/django runstreamer

+   Also you must see readme about frontend (important) - /project/xauto-front-end-master/README.md

 Explanation:
 1. Project uses buildout to perform installation (http://buildout.org)
 2. Base buildout configuration (modules/dependencies used, project's settings file name) is defined in buildout.cfg